On the spectrum of limit models: Introduction

 Limit models (see Definition \ref{univ-limit-model-def}), originally introduced by Kolmann and Shelah as a surrogate for saturated models \cite{kosh}, have proved to be a key notion for extending the classification theory of first order model theory to abstract elementary classes (AECs).
 In particular, the theory developed around them has been used to prove various approximations of the main test question for AECs, \emph{Shelah's categoricity conjecture} \cite{sh87a}, \cite[6.13(3)]{sh704}, which proposes that if an AEC is categorical in some large enough cardinal, then it is categorical in all large enough cardinals \cite{sh394}, \cite{shelahaecbook}, \cite{bgvv16}, \cite{grvan06b}, \cite{grvan06c}, \cite{vasey18a}, \cite{vasey18}, \cite{shvas}.

-The required framework to study limit models has been weakened over time, from assuming categoricity in some higher cardinal \cite{shvi}, to $\lambda$-superstability and $\lambda$-symmetry \cite{vand}, and now even to strictly $\lambda$-stable very nice AECs \cite{bovan}.
+The required framework to study limit models has been weakened over time, from assuming categoricity in some higher cardinal \cite{shvi}, to $\lambda$-superstability and $\lambda$-symmetry \cite{vand}, and now even to very nice AECs strictly stable in $\lambda$ \cite{bovan}.

 For now, suppose $\K$ is a nice AEC (i.e. has a monster model), and is stable in $\lambda \geq \LS(\K)$.
 In this setting, all $\lambda$-limit models exist (see Fact \ref{limitsexist*}).
 Since limit models play the role of saturated models to some extent, a key question that has been thoroughly studied is: